ShannonHeylmun/site/content/posts/designing_ergonomic_apis.md

 seemingly at odds with its popularity and veneration.
 It has a steep learning curve, a complex type system, and a focus on memory safety and performance that forces developers to worry about things they might not even consider in other languages.
-Frustratingly, you have to do all of those things before your code even compiles.
+Frustratingly, you have to consider and address all of those issues before your code will even compile.

 The ergonomics of libraries are a little different.
 An ergonomic library is one that is easy to use, easy to understand, and hard to misuse.